10 Tips for Applying for Small Business Loans

 Many lenders will allow or require that borrowers give a security interest on their company assets to act as this guarantee.
 This might include your commercial property, equipment, accounts receivable or another asset.

-Be wary of lenders that require your personal guarantee as the business’ principal owner.
+Be wary of lenders that require your personal guarantee as the business’s principal owner.
 Agreeing to this not only puts your business assets at risk but your personal ones as well.
+If you can avoid signing a personal guarantee, then do so.

 9. Compare Different Terms When Applying for Small Business Loans

-Before applying for small business loans and signing on the dotted line with any lender, it’s important to get a few options and compare the different terms.
+Before applying for small business loans and signing on the dotted line with any lender, it’s important to get a few options and compare the different interest rates and terms.

 This is especially the case if you’re trying to decide between a traditional bank loan and one from an alternative lender.
 There are a few key differentiators that can help you gauge whether or not a loan is best for you.